Jason2866/esp32tool/README.md

 # ESP32Tool

-JavaScript package to install and make backups of firmwares on ESP devices via the browser using WebSerial.
+JavaScript package to read and write anything blazing fast on ESP devices via the browser using WebSerial.
-For offline use Electron compiled binaries are available in release section
+For offline use Electron compiled binaries are available in release section!

-ESP32Tool is **not** based on esptool.js
+The tool uses its own code to read and write to the esp flash.
+Reading ist up to 10x faster than esptool.py The routines do support resume if errors occur.
+No more broken read flash attempts like in esptool.py

 ## Local development